 “‘It was also said, “Whoever divorces his wife, let him give her a certificate of divorce.”
 But I say to you that anyone who divorces his wife, except on the ground of unchastity, causes her to commit adultery; and whoever marries a divorced woman commits adultery.'”
 (NRSV).

 This saying expands on the reference to adultery in the previous passage.
 For that reason, the form of this saying is different than the others.
 Jesus insists on fidelity in marriage.
 The Old Testament acknowledged and regulated divorce (see Deuteronomy 24).
 Jesus goes beyond it — again, teaching something far more demanding.
 The marriage vow should be kept.
 Love for God and love for others demands it.
 Marriage in the ancient world was a basic institution of society that insured the survival of the tribe or nation.
-Marriages were arranged because it could not be left to the whims of the individual.
+Marriages were arranged because (it was thought) it could not be left to the whims of the individual.
 The continued lineage of the people was a stake.
 Marriage was about procreation.
-There was no romantic myth of love and self-fulfillment and “living happily ever after.”
-It was about fulfilling your duty to the extended family and to the nation.
+There was no romantic marriage myth of love and self-fulfillment and “living happily ever after.”
+Marriage, in those days, was about fulfilling your duty to the extended family and to the nation.
 Marriage commitment provided a stable foundation in which the next generation could be raised.
 But, Jesus’ primary concern here is the position that divorce forces upon the divorced woman — who, at the time had few rights in that society.
-There is also an issue here about barren women, who, if divorced by their husband, had few rights, no means of financial support and little social standing at the time.
+There is also an issue here about barren women, who, if divorced by their husband, had few rights, no means of financial support. and little social standing at the time.
 The emphasis in Jesus’ teaching is about the keeping of vows and promises — not about the selfish search for the fulfillment of desires and whims.

-The making and keeping of vows and promises is one of the most spiritually formative we can do in our lives.
+The making and keeping of vows and promises is one of the most spiritually formative things we can do in our lives.